 - Designated tunic: Orders taken first semester of programme. - Formal black skirt, shorts, trousers or culottes: The learner may choose any style, however a reasonable dress standard is required.
-Casual clothing, for example, jeans and sports shorts, are inappropriate and considered to reflect poorly on the learner's professional attitudes. - Shoes: should be comfortable, and with closed-in toes.
-Sandals, high heels, etc., do not comply with occupational health and safety standards. - Name badges will be provided by Ara and must be worn, in a clearly and easily visible manner, at all times in the clinical placement. - Hair: Long hair must be tied back or in such a way that it prevents cross infection, i.e., cannot fall forward into the face of a patient, brush a wound or touch bedding.
+Casual clothing, for example, jeans and sports shorts, is inappropriate and considered to reflect poorly on the learner's professional attitudes. - Shoes: should be comfortable, and with closed-in toes.
+Sandals, high heels, etc., do not comply with occupational health and safety standards. - Hair: Long hair must be tied back or in such a way that it prevents cross infection, i.e., cannot fall forward into the face of a patient, brush a wound or touch bedding.
 Hairstyle and colour must contribute to a professional appearance. - Jewellery: No jewellery may be worn apart from: - one plain ring (e.g., wedding ring).
 Ornate rings should not be worn because of the danger of micro-organisms which could be present in this type of ring. - earrings one to two small studs per ear. - watch if worn, must be removed when giving direct care to the patient. - Body piercings and tattoos: Facial piercing limited to two studs per ear.
 No other facial piercing is permitted.
 Piercings on other parts of body must not be visible.
-Tattoos that are visible should be discussed with the clinical co-ordinator. - Nails: Should be kept short to minimise cross-infection and avoid skin damage to client.
+Tattoos that are visible should be discussed with the clinical coordinator. - Nails: Should be kept short to minimise cross-infection and avoid skin damage to client.
 Nail polish, if used, must be clear.
-Acrylic or false nails are not acceptable.

-• Mobile phones: Cell phones cannot be used in the diagnostic work areas.
+Acrylic or false nails are not acceptable. - Mobile phones: Cell phones cannot be used in the diagnostic work areas.
 The learner may access their phones when on breaks.